kumarrupesh2000/LearnHub/README.md

 ### Architecture Diagram

-Here is a high-level diagram that illustrates the architecture of the StudyNotion ed-tech
+Here is a high-level diagram that illustrates the architecture of the LearnHub ed-tech
 platform:

 ![Architecture](images/Architechtural%20design.png)